Murihiku Regeneration

 Ngāi Tahu ki Murihiku leads research and monitoring of the ocean from Murihiku to Antarctica for effective protection and management of Te Taiao Moana and for the benefit of our region, our country, and the World.

-Find out more about our Research and Monitoring programme, partnerships and our first research expedition, leaving in February 2023.
+Find out more about our Research and Monitoring programme, partnerships, and our research expeditions to the Subantarctic Islands and the Ross Sea region of Antarctica.

 In the Pacific, whales, seabirds, and other marine keystone species migrate seasonally from the tropics to temperate and polar latitudes, some as far as Antarctica.
 This living web spans the entire Pacific Hemisphere and effectively functions as a dynamic sensor network for climate and marine productivity.